 While managing an RV Resort in Texas, my husband and I quickly realized many Workampers seemed quite ‘stiff’ when called upon for an open position.
 After undergoing our first round of hiring, we encountered everything from awkward phone interviews to incomplete resumes and inappropriate pictures.
 There seemed to just be no status quo on what was expected and what is considered acceptable.

 Don’t miss out on your dream job by giving a bad first impression!

-First impressions are everything, especially when you’re communicating through phone and internet.
-The employer won’t have a chance to ‘love’ your personality if he can’t get past the incomplete resume you sent over last week.
+First impressions are everything, especially when you’re communicating through the phone and internet.
+The employer won’t have a chance to ‘love’ your personality if they can’t get past the incomplete resume you sent over last week.
 Treat Workamping as you would any other job, be prepared and put your best foot forward.
-Wow, the employer with your professionalism.
+Wow the employer with your professionalism.
 Then the awesome attitude, incredible skills, and killer customer service will all be able to speak for themselves.

 Be the best you, you can be… Be prepared!

 Everyone looking for employment needs a resume, regardless of if you’re a workamper or not.
 You’ll need a resume for yourself and your travel partner.
 We don’t recommend dual resumes unless you both have exactly the same skills for every employer.

 Just sit down for a few hours and type up a nice resume with your work experience, volunteer work, and maybe your hobbies on it.
 Against popular belief, the ages of your kids, grandkids, dogs, cats, and fish aren’t what the employer is looking for, so leave those off.

 Your name should be big and bold at the top, with your phone number and email address directly below it.
 Make it easy for the employer to contact you.

 List your previous work history, starting with the most current.
 Include all relevant experience, not just Workamping jobs.
 If you were an electrician for 30yrs, you should definitely include these skills.